 MATA Architects were commissioned by a developer client to maximise the rental value of a 3 storey terraced property on Clerkenwell Road, in the Hatton Garden Conservation Area.

 At the time of purchase, the property was configured as a single-family dwelling over 1st, 2nd and 3rd floors which was vacant and in a state of disrepair.
 This was situated above a cafe at ground floor with ancillary space at lower ground floor.
-The cafe was in operation and the only source of income from the .
+The cafe was in operation and the only source of income from the building.

 After a process of negotiations with the planners, the architects achieved planning to convert the single dwelling into 3 individual, high-end studio flats including extensions at first and third floor.